Sustainability and Cricket

 Dr Lilian Sanchez-Moreno will explore how the principles of circular design can be applied to cricket gear and clothing to reduce environmental impact and extend product lifecycles.
 The presentation will outline key circular strategies that can be applied, including modularity, material replacement, repairability, and circular business models.
 Using examples from projects completed via PASIC focused on cricket protective gear (softs), and performance apparel, the presentation will highlight challenges and opportunities for innovation in materials, design and business models, such as take-back schemes and direct re-use.

-Dr Darshil Shah will his highlight his pioneering research on bamboo cricket bats completed over the last 6 years.
-Traditional English willow bats cost up to £1,000 which deepens cricket’s long-standing inequalities – especially across low- and middle-income communities – and depends on a fragile supply chain facing willow shortages.
+Dr Darshil Shah will highlight his pioneering research on bamboo cricket bats completed over the last 6 years.
+Traditional English willow bats depends on a fragile supply chain facing willow shortages and cost up to £1,000 which deepens cricket’s long-standing inequalities – especially across low- and middle-income communities.
 The Camboom project will be presented that is developing CNC-fabricated bamboo bats for under £50, built for recreational players and tailored through generative design to their unique playing preferences.

 Leigh Burns will highlight the significant gap in female cricket clothing market and growing needs in the game.
 In addition, she will discuss the issues related to the real-life challenges of developing a small clothing brand trying to be as circular as realistically possible.